JQIamo/Wavemeter-Dashboard/README.md

 ### Planned
 - [ ] main window: icon
 - [ ] misc: wrap the whole program with `setup.py`.
+- [ ] docs: document the each alert.
+- [ ] docs: document config options.

 ### Good to have
-- [ ] thumbnail: scroll zoom in/out
+- [ ] device interface: generalize device interface.